 Traveling down river rapids in a rubber boat can seem quite intimidating and even scary at first.
 However, white water rafting is widely popular, a thrilling and adventurous experience, and done with the help of a licensed guide and rafting company, quite safe.

 What is white water rafting?
-White water rafting is a recreational water sport where an inflatable raft carries between 4 and 8 people down and through white water rapids on a river.
+White water rafting is a recreational water sport where an inflatable raft carries 4 to 8 people down white water rapids on a river.
 White water river rafting is considered an adventure sport and has varying levels of difficulty.
-Typically, an experienced rafting guide will accompany beginner groups.
+Typically, an experienced rafting guide will accompany beginners.

 In this article we’ll cover the basics of what river rafting is, and why it’s called “white water” rafting.
 We’ll also discuss the proper river rafting gear, such as clothing and equipment, when planning to go on a rafting trip.

 Affiliate Notification: Paddle Camp is reader-supported.
 Some of the links below are affiliate links, which means we will earn a commission on the products or services you purchase using the links.